Parameterized Max Min Feedback Vertex Set

 Notice that the vertices of $F$ can be partitioned into equivalence classes, depending on their connectivity in $G[F \cup U]$.
-For $u, v \in F$, let them belong to the same equivalence class $C_i$ if they are in the same connected component of $G[F \cup U]$, where $p \leq |F|$ denotes the number of equivalence classes.
-Now, for each $C_i$, let $c_i$ be equal to the number of connected components $G[C_i]$.
-Since every path of $U$ has exactly $2$ edges towards $F$, it holds that the number of paths belonging to $F'$ will be exactly $c_i - 1$ per equivalence class $C_i$, since each path of $U$ either reduces the number of connected components of $G[C_i]$ must be connected in the final forest, the number of paths required is $c_i - 1$, per equivalence class $C_i$.
+For $u, v \in F$, let them belong to the same equivalence class $C_i$, for $i \in [p]$, if they are in the same connected component of $G[F \cup U]$, where $p \leq |F|$ denotes the number of equivalence classes.
+Now, for each $C_i$, let $c_i = \cc(G[C_i])$ be equal to the number of connected components of $G[C_i]$.
+All components of $G[C_i]$ must be connected in $G[F^*]$, thus the number of paths required is $c_i - 1$ per equivalence class $C_i$, since each path of $U$ either reduces the number of connected components of $G[C_i]$ by exactly $1$, or induces a cycle.
 Therefore, it suffices to greedily add each path to the final forest $F'$, as long as no cycle is formed.
-If that is not the case, it suffices to add one of its vertices to $S'$, since it has two edges towards the same connected component of $F'$.
-In the end, two vertices are connected in $G[F']$ has the connectivity dictated by $G[F \cup U]$ as well, thus every vertex of $Z(\mathcal{I}) = S$ has a private cycle since $F' \supseteq F$, while $S'$ is a minimal feedback vertex set such that $S' \supseteq S$ and $S' \cap F = \varnothing$.
+In case a cycle is indeed formed, then due to \cref{lem:connectivity_in_solution} it suffices to add one of its vertices to $S'$, since it has two edges towards the same connected component of $F'$.
+In the end, two vertices are connected in $G[F']$ if that is the case in $G[F \cup U]$ as well, thus every vertex of $Z(\mathcal{I}) = S$ has a private cycle since $F' \supseteq F$, while $S'$ is a minimal feedback vertex set such that $S' \supseteq S$ and $S' \cap F = \varnothing$.
 To see that $S'$ is an optimal solution of the annotated instance, notice that each path of $\mathcal{I}$ either reduces by $1$ the connected components of $G[F]$, or increases by $1$ the cardinality of $S'$.